UtrechtUniversity/irods-consistency-check/README.md

 2. Status code
 3. Logical path
 4. Vault path
-5. Observed checksum value (field only present if -a switch is used; field is empty for collections / directories, as well as for files / data objects with a size mismatch)
+5. Observed checksum value (field is empty for collections / directories, as well as for files / data objects with a size mismatch)
-6. Expected checksum value (field only present if -a switch is used; field is empty for collections / directories, as well as for files / data objects with a size mismatch)
+6. Expected checksum value (field is empty for collections / directories, as well as for files / data objects with a size mismatch)
-7. Observed object size (field only present if -a switch is used; field is empty for collections / directories)
+7. Observed object size (field is empty for collections / directories)
-8. Expected checksum value (field only present if -a switch is used; field is empty for collections / directories)
+8. Expected checksum value (field is empty for collections / directories)